dgraph-io/dgraph/wiki/content/deploy/production-checklist.md

 Dgraph instances make heavy usage of disks, so storage with high IOPS is highly recommended to ensure reliable performance.
 Specifically, we recommend SSDs, not HDDs.

+Regarding disk IOPS, we recommend:
+* 1000 IOPS minimum
+* 3000 IOPS for medium and large datasets

 Instances such as c5d.4xlarge have locally-attached NVMe SSDs with high IOPS.
 You can also use EBS volumes with provisioned IOPS (io1).
 If you are not running performance-critical workloads, you can also choose to use cheaper gp2 EBS volumes.
+AWS introduced the new [gp3](https://aws.amazon.com/about-aws/whats-new/2020/12/introducing-new-amazon-ebs-general-purpose-volumes-gp3/?nc1=h_ls) disks that gives 3000 IOPS at any disk size.

 Recommended disk sizes for Dgraph Zero and Dgraph Alpha: